-Touch table technology takes you on journey to the surface of Mars
+TOUCHDOWN MARS / Interactive visitor experience takes you to the surface of Mars

 The renowned European Space Agency is at the forefront of space science and research.
-When they needed to promote their programme for Mars exploration they asked Ouno Creative to design and build an ambitious digital story-telling experience.
+To promote their programme for Mars exploration they have asked Ouno to design and build an ambitious digital story-telling experience.

-At it’s heart is the 900sqm HighBay Exhibition area – a showcase for the Directorate of Human Spaceflight’s programmes and missions.
-The challenge for Ouno Creative is to design and develop a modular exhibition space that uses digital technology to inform visitors about three separate ESA missions to Mars.
-The visitor experience needs to highlight both the economic and scientific benefits that each mission delivered.
+Our challenge is to create a modular exhibition space that uses digital technology to inform visitors about three separate ESA Mars missions, highlighting both the economic and scientific benefits of each.

-In normal use the plan is to have a trained ESA staff member run the touch table interface as part of a planned presentation to hosted audiences.
-However, the touch table and the Intuiface software is robust enough to run with no supervision for 18 hours a day, seven days a week.
+In normal use, a trained ESA staffer will host audiences within the space.
+However, the whole installation – including touch table and Intuiface software – is robust enough to run with no supervision for 18 hours a day, seven days a week.

 The Mars experience is designed to be modular and scalable both in terms of software and stand structure.
 If the Mars experience proves successful there are plans to produce a further two exhibition displays on the themes of Low Earth Orbit and returning to the Moon.
 Therefore Ouno is developing a library of templated layouts and assets within the Intuiface CMS that can be exported and reused.